-- Preventing illness - ACCs diagnose atrial fibrillation, potentially reducing strokes.
+Preventing illness – ACCs diagnosed AF, potentially reducing strokes.

-- Monitoring atrial fibrillation - involves planning the patient care pathway and prescribing medication.
+Monitoring AF – involves planning the patient care pathway and prescribing medication.

-- Joining up patient care - ACCs are a specialist resource for GPs, healthcare professionals, patients and carers, helping to ensure a co-ordinated approach to integrated, holistic patient care.
+Joining up patient care – ACCs are a specialist resource for GPs, healthcare professionals, patients and carers.
+They help to ensure a co-ordinated approach to integrated, holistic patient care.

-By making services more efficient, and cutting hospital admissions, each ACC makes savings that not only cover their own costs, but recoups an additional £29,357 every year.
+By making services more efficient and cutting hospital admissions, each ACC makes savings that not only cover their own costs but recoup an additional £29,357 every year.

 With the redesigned services, GPs referred patients straight to a named ACC for a one-stop-shop of assessments, diagnosis and pre-procedure counselling.
 Post-procedure follow-up was done at a nurse-led clinic after two weeks, rather than months later by a consultant.
 This allowed consultants to take on more patients.